 Instructions: Enter the numbers of people you reached or served in the tables below, being careful not to duplicate counts.
-Example: If you provided one application and one nutrition pamphlet, this would be entered as "1" for applications on section 2 and "1" on section 7.
-You would not enter "2" in each space.

 A. Enrollment Activities and Support:

 Use this section to tell us the number of people who participated in your enrollment activities.